 360 video is different from virtual reality video.
 360 video shoots around the camera, while VR video shoots with two cameras.

 Read next: (Video livestreaming) 8 crucial steps to improve your stream quality

 When does 360 live streaming work?

 This type of video works specifically well for a livestream with something visual to show.
 Alex gave examples of gaming, product reviews, or when the streamer is building something.

 For example, this 2D Amazon livestream of me installing sound panels would be much better in 360.
 Instead of having multiple cameras, I would have one, and the viewer can decide where they are looking.

 But does it work for live video podcasts?
 It can, Alex said, especially when people are in the same location.
 He remembers a conversation between several people sitting at a table.
-It was live streamed, and viewers were following along.
-They also kept an eye out for the house cat appearing in different spots throughout the show.
+It was live-streamed, and viewers were following along.
+They also watched for the house cat appearing in different spots throughout the show.